troch/react-zap/README.md

 However, the API is about sharing dynamic context, not about render functions.
 The ability to pass data directly to any child is applicable to many situations; the method with which you access this data is not relevant to the feature.
 And in fact, this feature can be combined with higher-order components to make it even more powerful!

 **HoCs are not dead**!
-This package allows you to use your trusted and useful HoCs and to plug them into React new context API.
+This package allows you to use your trusted and useful HoCs and to plug them into React's new context API.

-This package offers two higher-order components: `propsToContext` to populate a context provider with existing props, and `contextToProps` if you prefer to consume context with a HoC or want to consume context within a `compose` function.
+This package offers two higher-order components: `propsToContext` to populate a context provider with existing props, and `contextToProps` if you prefer to consume context with a HoC (for example within a `compose` function).

 ## API

 ### :zap: `propsToContext(Provider, config?)(BaseComponent)`

 Wraps your component with the specified `Provider`, and sends the component's props into context.
-By default, all props will be included in context; you can optionally define a list of props to include, or an object with a list of props to exclude.
+By default, all props will be included in context; you can optionally define a list of props to include, or a function to map the props manually.

 *   `Provider`: a React context provider, returned by `React.createContext`
 *   `config`:
     * An array of prop keys to sent to context.

-    Example: `propsToContext(Provider, ['someProp'])(Component)`
+        Example: `propsToContext(Provider, ['propToInclude'])(Component)`

-    * An object containing an array of prop keys to exclude (all props _not_ in this array would then be sent to context).
+    * A function mapping props to context.

-    Example: `propsToContext(Provider, { exclude: ['someProp'] })(Component)`
+        Example: `propsToContext(Provider, ({ propToIgnore, ...otherProps }) => otherProps)(Component)`

 ### :zap: `contextToProps(Consumer)(BaseComponent)`